jt14den/better-research-software/episodes/01-introduction.md

 ::::::

-As you have seen from the previous exercise - there are a few things that can be improved with this software project.
+As you have seen from the previous exercise - there are quite a few things that can be improved with this code.
 We will try to make this research software project a "bit better" for future use.

 Let's check your setup now to make sure you are ready for the rest of this course.